MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 #### Contact header

-For all incoming calls to the Microsoft SIP proxy, the Contact header must have the paired SBC FQDN in the URI hostname as follows:
+For all incoming SIP messages (OPTIONS, INVITE) to the Microsoft SIP proxy, the Contact header must have the paired SBC FQDN in the URI hostname as follows:

 Syntax: Contact:  <sip:phone or sip address@FQDN of the SBC;transport=tls>

+As per [RFC 3261, section 11.1](https://tools.ietf.org/html/rfc3261#section-11.1), a Contact header field MAY be present in an OPTIONS message.
+In Direct Routing the contact header is required.
+For INVITE messages in format above, for OPTIONS messages the userinfo can be removed from SIP URI and only FQDN sent in format as follows:

+Syntax: Contact:  <sip:FQDN of the SBC;transport=tls>

-This name must also be in the Common Name or Subject Alternative name field(s) of the presented certificate.
+This name (FQDN) must also be in the Common Name or Subject Alternative name field(s) of the presented certificate.
 Microsoft supports using wildcard values of the name(s) in the Common Name or Subject Alternative Name fields of the certificate.

 The support for wildcards is described in [RFC 2818, section 3.1](https://tools.ietf.org/html/rfc2818#section-3.1).
 Specifically:

 *"Names may contain the wildcard character \* which is considered to match any single domain name component or component fragment.
 E.g., \*.a.com matches foo.a.com but not bar.foo.a.com. f\*.com matches foo.com but not bar.com."*

 If more than one value in the Contact header presented in a SIP message is sent by the SBC, only the FQDN portion of the first value of the Contact header is used.

+As rule of thumb for Direct Routing, it is important that FQDN is used to populate SIP URI instead of IP.
+An incoming INVITE or OPTIONS message to SIP Proxy with Contact header where hostname is represented by IP and not FQDN, the connection will be refused with 403 Forbidden.

 #### Request-URI